Counting Still Counts: Understanding Neural Complex Query Answering Through Query Relaxation: Introduction

 In this paper, we investigate this question directly.
 We compare a range of state-of-the-art neural CQA methods with a simple, training-free query relaxation strategy that broadens the constraints of a query to retrieve additional, plausible answers.
 This comparison allows us to test whether neural models capture information beyond what can be obtained by relaxing queries over the observed graph.

 We conduct an extensive empirical study across several datasets designed to include challenging query types requiring predictions over one or more missing edges~\citep{gregucci2024complex}.
 We compare multiple state-of-the-art neural methods for CQA with a training-free query relaxation strategy.
-Our analysis of the results leads to three main findings: (1) \textbf{Comparable performance.} Neural methods do not consistently perform better than query relaxation strategies.
-Across datasets and query structures, the two perform similarly, despite the latter involving no learning or optimization.
-(2) \textbf{Low answer overlap.} The top-ranked answers from neural and relaxation-based approaches diverge substantially, indicating that they capture different patterns in the graph.
+Our analysis of the results leads to three main findings: (1) \textbf{Unclear superiority.} Neural methods do not consistently outperform query relaxation strategies across datasets and query types.
+Although neural approaches often achieve higher performance on more complex queries, there is no single method that clearly dominates relaxation across all settings, and in several cases relaxation performs competitively or better despite involving no learning or optimization.
+(2) \textbf{Low answer overlap.} The top-ranked answers from neural and query relaxation approaches diverge substantially, indicating that they capture different patterns in the graph.
 (3) \textbf{Complementarity.} Combining their answer sets consistently improves performance, suggesting that both contribute distinct and complementary reasoning signals.

 These findings challenge a fundamental assumption behind current neural CQA research: that learned representations necessarily generalize beyond symbolic reasoning.
 Instead, they show that simple, non-parametric query relaxation recovers a complementary set of answers that neural models often miss.
 This calls for a re-examination of how progress in CQA is assessed, emphasizing the need for stronger non-neural baselines and the potential of hybrid approaches that integrate symbolic relaxation mechanisms into future neural architectures.